 (2) Buyers may request a condition report of individual items from the Auction House.
-The condition reports merely provide a subjective assessment for which the Auction House assumes no liability.
+The condition reports merely provide a subjective assessment for which the auction house assumes no liability.

 (3) Complaints or deficiencies with regard to the condition of an object shall only be mentioned in the auction catalog and in the condition report if the overall visual impression of the object is clearly impaired in the estimation of the auction house.
-Each buyer has the opportunity to inspect and examine the objects to be auctioned before the auction.
+Each buyer has the opportunity to inspect and examine the items to be auctioned before the auction.

 § 7.
 Withdrawal of objects

 (1) The Consignor may withdraw Objects which he has consigned to the Auction House for auction sale up to 7 days prior to the start of the auction upon payment of a withdrawal fee in the amount of 25% of the minimum sale price.
 For items withdrawn until immediately before the start of the auction, a withdrawal fee in the amount of 40% will be charged.